atomobianco/adlc-kgs/README.md

 ## Context

-This project is a proof of concept for extracting RDF data from legal decisions issued by the French competition authority, "Autorité de la concurrence".
+This project belongs to a research program aimed at extracting structured data from legal decisions issued by the French Competition Authority ("Autorité de la concurrence"), presented in the following venue:

-Leveraging an agentic flow, it:
+> "Information Extraction for the Analysis of the French Competition Authority's Decisions Using Machine Learning" by Arnold Vialfont and Tommaso Bianco.
+Econom'IA Workshop 2024.

+Using an agent-based workflow, this program:

-1. loads a text and an ontology;
+1. Loads a text and an ontology
-2. asks LLM to extract RDF data that follows the given ontology;
+2. Uses LLM to extract RDF data that follows the given ontology
-3. asks LLM to verify and edit the extracted RDF, also using programmatic verification;
+3. Uses LLM to verify and edit the extracted RDF, also using programmatic verification
-4. writes the final RDF data to a file.
+4. Writes the final RDF data to a file

 ## Getting started

-First, install the environment
+First, install the environment:

 ```bash
 poetry install
 ```

+Then, create a `.env` file with API keys for LLM providers the code will use.

-Finally, run the main script with
+Finally, run the main script with:

 ```bash
 poetry run python ./src/main.py